Essays, Interviews & Reviews

 Catalog entry on Willie Cole’s To get to the other side, 2001, Accelerate: Access and Inclusion at The Tang Teaching Museum 1, (2017)

-Interviews with Tim Rollins & K.O.S. members Angel Abreu and Rick Savinon and with Willie Cole, Accelerate: Access and Inclusion at The Tang Teaching Museum 1, (2017)
+Interviews with Tim Rollins & K.O.S. members Angel Abreu and Rick Savinon, Accelerate: Access and Inclusion at The Tang Teaching Museum 1 (2017)

 In the narrative of Jazz Age smoking and its accoutrements, the cigarette (and its holder) played a surprisingly significant social role.